rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud-with-pitchfork.md

    To find the image's UUID, go to the Saved Images section of the Cloud Control Panel, click the name of the image, and copy the ID value (for example, a6da1504-e1c04f40-8461-1ed9a9990e90).

-You should have five items copied to yoru text file: your Rackspace Cloud username, the API key for that username, the export container name, the import container name, and the UUID of the image that you want to transfer.
+You should have five items copied to your text file: your Rackspace Cloud username, the API key for that username, the export container name, the import container name, and the UUID of the image that you want to transfer.

 Additionally, we recommend using a third-party application called Cyberduck to download and upload the image.
 You can, however, use a different open-source (free) application or use the API directly.